Istanbul Medipol University

 Architectural Restoration is a specialized associate degree program that focuses on the preservation, conservation, and revival of historical buildings, monuments, and cultural heritage sites, combining theoretical knowledge with practical skills to ensure that architectural treasures from the past are protected for future generations.
 This two-year program, often offered at vocational higher schools such as those within Haliç University, trains students to understand the historical, aesthetic, and structural value of old buildings while equipping them with the technical expertise needed to repair and restore them without compromising their authenticity.
 Students explore subjects like history of architecture, traditional building materials and techniques, documentation methods including measured drawings and photogrammetry, damage assessment, principles of conservation and restoration ethics, structural reinforcement methods suitable for historical structures, traditional stone and brick masonry, woodwork and carpentry specific to historical contexts, plaster and stucco decoration techniques, restoration of ornamental elements such as tiles, frescoes, and mosaics, and the use of both traditional and compatible modern materials that respect the original fabric of the building.
 They also learn how to read and interpret architectural plans of historical buildings, conduct condition surveys, prepare restoration projects and reports, and work in accordance with national and international conservation guidelines such as those established by ICOMOS and local heritage authorities.
 A significant portion of the curriculum is hands-on, with laboratory work, workshop practices, and mandatory internships at restoration sites, museums, or conservation laboratories, allowing students to apply classroom knowledge directly to real historical structures under professional supervision.
 Throughout the program, emphasis is placed on developing a sensitive approach that balances preservation of cultural identity with necessary interventions for safety and functionality, teaching students to distinguish between reversible and irreversible actions and to prioritize minimum intervention whenever possible.
 Graduates of the Architectural Restoration associate program hold a highly respected position in the cultural heritage sector because they fill a critical gap between architects, who generally design new buildings, and craftsmen, who perform manual work, serving as skilled technicians capable of both understanding complex restoration projects and executing or supervising delicate conservation work on the ground.
 Their professional title is typically "Restoration Technician" or "Conservation Technician," and they are in demand wherever historical buildings need care, which is particularly relevant in countries rich in architectural heritage like Turkey, Italy, Greece, Egypt, and many parts of Europe and the Middle East.
 After graduation, they can find employment in various public and private institutions, including the Ministry of Culture and Tourism, General Directorate of Cultural Assets and Museums, Regional Conservation Councils, municipalities with historic preservation departments, Vakıf (foundations) that own and maintain Ottoman-era buildings, museums that require ongoing conservation of their structures and collections, archaeological excavation sites needing immediate consolidation of findings, private restoration and construction companies specializing in historical buildings, architectural offices that include restoration departments, and international organizations involved in heritage protection projects.
 Many graduates work directly on site as part of restoration teams for mosques, churches, synagogues, caravanserais, hammams, palaces, traditional houses, castles, and city walls, while others are employed in documentation and project preparation offices, producing the detailed surveys and reports required before any physical intervention begins.
 Some choose to work as independent consultants or open their own small restoration workshops after gaining sufficient experience, especially for decorative elements like wooden ceilings, stone carvings, or traditional plasterwork.
 With Turkey's vast number of registered historical buildings and ongoing large-scale restoration projects in cities such as Istanbul, Mardin, Antalya, Safranbolu, and Bursa, employment opportunities remain strong and stable, and the social prestige associated with contributing to the preservation of national heritage is considerable, as these professionals are seen as guardians of cultural memory who help maintain a tangible link between past and present generations.
 Furthermore, graduates who wish to advance their careers can pursue a bachelor's degree through the DGS (vertical transfer) examination to become full restoration architects or conservators, but many prefer to stay in the field as highly skilled technicians, where practical experience is often valued more than additional academic degrees.
 Overall, the Associate of Architectural Restoration program offers a focused, practical, and culturally meaningful education that leads to secure employment in a sector that combines respect for history with technical expertise, making its graduates essential contributors to the protection and appreciation of the world's shared architectural heritage.

-More Than 25201 students in Associate of Architectural Restoration (HALIC CAMPUS) (Turkish)
+Study Associate of Architectural Restoration (HALIC CAMPUS) (Turkish) at Istanbul Medipol University

 Apply Now